sunriselayer/gitbook/learn/sr/README.md

 * Denom in the blockchain: `microSR`
 * Initial total supply: 1,000,000,000SR = `1_000_000_000_000_000microSR`

-## Usecases
+## $SRG

-### Staking

-$SR can be staked to the Sunrise network.
+$SR token can be used for staking.
 The staked amount will be calculated as a voting power for the governance.

+### Usecases

+#### Staking

+$SRG can be staked to the Sunrise network.
+The staked amount will be calculated as a voting power for the governance.
 Furthermore, the rewards for stakers will be distributed in proportion to the staked amount.

-## Inflation rate schedule
+### Inflation rate schedule

-### On chain parameters
+#### On chain parameters

 The actual inflation rate will vary from the target inflation rate according to the bonded ratio.